sagemath/trac_to_gh/Issue 8568.md

 # Issue 8568: can not simplify derivative of erf

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8568

 Original creator: gmcmanus